gitmaus1/kest2/README.md

 Defender Antivirus Network Inspection Service (Windows 10) or Windows Defender Service (Windows 8.1) or Window Defender (Windows 7).
 Question:
-What is the status of the service?
+What is the status of the service?<br>
-Type your answers here<br>
+Type your answers here  some services are running önnur ekki<br>

 d.
 Navigate back to Services.
 (Control Panel in Small icons view > Administrative Tools > Services).
 Click Action > click Refresh.
 Look for Windows Defender Antivirus Network Inspection Service (Windows 10) or Windows Defender Service (Windows 8.1) or Window Defender (Windows 7).
-Record the Windows Defender status.
+Record the Windows Defender status.<br>
-Type your answers here.<br>
+Type your answers here.  not running<br>

 f.
 In the Application or System pane, you can find the most recent events are related to Windows Defender.
 Right-click the interested log, select Find.
 Enter defender to search Windows Defender related entries.
 In the General tab, what is listed as the Source of the event?
-What is the severity level?
+What is the severity level?<br>
-Type your answers here.<br>
+Type your answers here. not running wont turn on<br>

 a.
 Open Notepad.
 Click Start and search for Notepad.
 b.
 In Notepad, click File > Print.
 Record a listed printer below.
-Note: You do not need to install a physical printer.
+Note: You do not need to install a physical printer.<br>
 Type your answers here.<br>

 a.
 Open the Services console.
 (Control Panel > Administrative Tools > Services)
 b.
 Right-click Print Spooler and select Stop.